 Does what you eat pre workout really matter?
 In our experience the answer is simple: yes it does.

-When you really focus on the effect of pre workout consumption; you will find that eating a pre workout snack, eating a pre workout meal, the timing, and the contents eaten all matter significantly.
+When you really focus on the effect of pre workout food consumption; you will find that the food of choice and timing both matter significantly.

 So what do you do?
 Spend ten to twenty hours researching the best methods for meeting your food requirements before a lift?
 No, you don’t; because we’ve done that for you and compiled a cheat sheet for you here.
-Tell your friends [/swag-face].
+Tell your friends.

 Determining the Best Pre Workout Meal or Snack